-There is approximately 4.1km of the proposed greenway to be constructed alongside the road or very close to the road edge.
+There is approximately 4.1km of the proposed greenway to be constructed alongside the road, or very close to the road edge.
+There will be vertical segregation provided in the form of a vertical kerb between pedestrian/cyclist and vehicular traffic.

 Given the location, access and low maintenance requirements, robust construction forms are preferred.
 Therefore, bituminous construction in accordance with the recommendations of the TII Design Manual for Roads and Bridges (TII DMRB) is considered the most appropriate.
 Some similar greenway examples are provided below for illustration.
 A typical section is provided as part of the drawing package submitted as part of the application.